OpenAngelArena/oaa/docs/models/custom_model_workflow.md

 3. In the Assets Manager, type in the name of your model, you should see it.
 Open the model by double clicking.

 4. If you cannot see your model, look around.
 Sometimes the model editor offsets the model by a thousand or so units.
 You can "adjust" these in the properties panel on the right.
+Some numbers that seem to work for Valve's Dota 2 models are:

+- Translation: -1837, 0, -1304
+- Rotation: 0, 0, 135

-5. If materials fail to show up simply create new Material Remaps using hte images in the dota 2 materials folder.
+5. If materials fail to show up simply create new Material Remaps using the images in the dota 2 materials folder.

 6. Once everything looks normal start importing animations, give them actions (ex.
 ACT_DOTA_RUN) and other parameters such as sounds and particles.